NFPA 70E-OSHA Electrical Safe Work Practices/

 Students who complete the Arc Flash/NFPA 70E training seminar will learn safe work practices and procedures and as a result, be able to recognize dangerous situations and avoid hazards before an incident occurs.
 They will learn the safe approach distances to exposed electrical conductors and by class end they’ll be able to determine the proper Personal Protective Equipment (PPE) for any situation or working condition encountered.

-We provide awareness classes, hands-on training, the complete comprehensive Arc Flash/NFPA 70E Electrical Safety Training course, as well as the 2018 NFPA 70E Update and Refresher class.
-Contact us to discuss your specific needs and requirements, we are here to help you.
+We provide awareness classes, hands-on training, the complete comprehensive Arc Flash/OSHA- NFPA 70E Electrical Safety Training, as well as the 2018 NFPA 70E Update and Refresher course.
+We also have a customized Arc Flash class for Contractors.
+Contact us to discuss your specific needs and requirements.

 Every student will leave this class with a much better understanding of the hazards they encounter every day and a newfound respect for electricity.
 This in turn will make your facility a safer environment for everyone.

 Training is required for employees who face comparable risk of injury due to electric shock or other electrical hazards.

 OSHA requires any employees working on or near 50v or more to be trained.

 Electricians, Electrical Technicians, Maintenance Technicians, Equipment and Machine Operators, Engineers, HVAC Technicians, Maintenance Millwrights & Mechanics, Field Service Technicians, Building and Stationary Engineers, Electrical Supervisors, Plant/Facility Supervisors, Building and Maintenance Managers, Environmental Health & Safety Personnel, etc.